Environment variables overview

 How do I remove a value from an environment variable?

 You might want to remove the value of an environment variable from your solution before exporting the solution.
-Then, the existing value will remain in your development environment, but won't be exported in the solution.
+Then, the existing value remains in your development environment, but isn't exported in the solution.
 This approach allows a new value to be provided while importing the solution into another environment.